myrrlyn/home/priv/papers/resume.typ

 - I am an expert Rust programmer, fluent in C++11 and C99, and am capable with Ruby.
-- I am specialized in asymmetricall-distributed systems and CLI tools, and familiar with web applications.
+- I am specialized in asymmetrically-distributed systems and CLI tools, and familiar with web applications.
 I have not written desktop graphical software professionally.
 - I produce my own technical writing, including both internal API documentation,